Select Language

 4.1 Efficiency Improvement

 The prototype demonstrated a maximum efficiency improvement factor of 4.6 times compared to a baseline system without the metasurface.
-This highlights the metasurface's ability to effectively couple energy that would otherwise be lost into the intended receiver(s).
+For a receiver at a specific misaligned position, efficiency jumped from ~15% to ~69%.

 4.2 Coverage Area Enhancement

-4.3 Multi-Device Support
+4.3 Multi-Receiver Support

-5. Analysis Framework & Case Example
+5. Analysis Framework & Case Study

 6. Application Outlook & Future Directions